httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Specify the header field's allowed syntax for values, in terms of the types described in {{types}}, along with their associated semantics.
 Syntax definitions are encouraged to use the ABNF rules beginning with "sh-" defined in this specification; other rules in this specification are not intended for use outside it.

 * Specify any additional constraints upon the syntax of the structures used, as well as the consequences when those constraints are violated.
-When Structured Headers parsing fails, the header is discarded (see {{text-parse}}); in most situations, header-specific constraints should do likewise.
+When Structured Headers parsing fails, the header is ignored (see {{text-parse}}); in most situations, header-specific constraints should do likewise.

 Note that a header field definition cannot relax the requirements of this specification because doing so would preclude handling by generic software; they can only add additional constraints (for example, on the numeric range of integers and floats, the format of strings and tokens, the types allowed in a dictionary's values, or the number of items in a list).
 Likewise, header field definitions can only use Structured Headers for the entire header field value, not a portion thereof.